JamesCHLim/varbase_nginx_docker/README.md

 Then, you will need to preseed the drupal/sites/ directory.
-Due the the bind-mounted volumes, modules/ profiles/ sites/ and themes/ are empty by default, which will be populated on install.
-However, the sites volume must contain the necessary files for the site to properly install.
-This is documented on the offical Docker Drupal image.
+Due the the bind-mounted volumes, modules/ profiles/ sites/ and themes/ are empty by default, which will be populated before install.
+This is documented on the offical Docker Drupal image, except for our case, we need to seed all volumes and not just the site directory.

 Hence, you must build the varbase image and extract the sites dir into the host machine.